serverless/blog/posts/2018-10-04-common-node8-mistakes-in-lambda.md

 console.log('all done.')
 ```

-When you run this you'll get the following output.
+When you run this you'll get the following output:

 ```
 all done.